theonemule/gphoto-webui/README.md

 A PHP Web UI for gphoto2

 So maybe this isn’t the coolest Raspberry Pi hack.
 But it was fun to make.

+The reason I wrote this was simple: I wanted a way to snap photos while I was in front of the camera from my smartphone.
+I could have bought a fancy dongle and installed an app on my phone to get the same sort of behavior, but I already had a Raspberry Pi, and thought, "What if I could use that little mini computer to control my DSLR?
+It's small, portable, and I can hook it up to my DSLR via WiFi..."

+(The Mobile WiFi might be challenge...
+It could always "tether" your RasPi to your phone or tablet, or your could set up your RasPi as a WiFi AP too.
+My phone and tablet both support tethering, so I just use that.)

+Turns out, I can thanks to a project called gphoto. gphoto is a CLI tool for doing things on many different models of cameras from all kinds of manufaturers, including Canon, which I have.
+All it needed was a way to control gphoto from my smartphone.
+I cloud use an SSH shell or a remote desktop, but where's the fun in that?
+I applied some PHP, HTML, and JavaScript magic to make it all happen so any device with a web browser can control the camera.

 I’m using a RasPi model “B” (512 MB), but there’s no reason this wouldn’t work on model “A” or another box using Debian or Ubuntu Linux.
+I also have a WiFi adapter on my Raspber

 1.)
 Power up your Raspberry Pi.
 Pull up a Terminal, logon through SSH, or whatever you do to get to a console.